shiv0666/IFSD-project--Invoice-generation-website/README.md

 👨‍🏫 Note for Teacher

-This project uses MongoDB Atlas (Cloud) for database storage.
+This project uses MongoDB Atlas for database storage.

 The .env file is already included for easy local testing.